Obarun/66/doc/66-shutdown.md

 - **-h**: halt the system at the end of the shutdown sequence.

 - **-p**: power off the system at the end of the shutdown sequence.
-This option is provided as an extension it is not required by the LSB interface.
+This option is provided as an extension it is not required-by the LSB interface.

 - **-r**: reboot the system at the end of the shutdown sequence.